 The President is not sold on alestine.
 He does not understand our movement.
 I doubt whether he has read a single memorandum which we have sent to him.
-He t entertains towards our movement the same attitude of general good will and uninvolved benignancy which he entertains towards a dozen other worthy causes, but having no intention of pressing for them vigorously on the international scene.
+He & entertains towards our movement the same attitude of general good will and uninvolved benignancy which he entertains towards a dozen other worthy causes, but having no intention of pressing for them vigorously on the international scene.

-a dozen other worthy causes, but having no intention of pressing for them vigorously on the international scene.
 Engrossed as he is in a global war, he cannot be counted on to go out of his way for us unless he is goaded and prodded into it by the pressure of public opinion and by a real and earnest insistence on the part of a determined and not easily appeared Jewish community.

 The President wishes to let the Palestine issue ride as long as possible, perhaps until the end of the war not only in the West but in the East.
 In this he probably shares the views of Churchill.
-In some vague way he hopes some day when he meets Ibn Saud to make some quid pro quod arrangement whereby the Jews will get something nice in Palestine.
+In some vague way he hopes some day when he meets Ibn Saud to make some quid pro quo arrangement hwereby the Jews will get something nice in Palestine.
 He does not know at the moment when he will meet Ibn Saud and what he will ask of Ibn Saud when he meets him, as far as Jewish Palestine is concerned.
 When the meeting finally takes place, if ever, the President is likely to be guided, I am afraid, by the experts in the Near East Division who as you know are bitterly anti-Zionist.
-The President is still greatly impressed with the united Arab opposition to our Movement and the fact, as he wrote to Senator Wagner, "that there are a half-million Jews in Palestine besides another million who want to go there, of all shades, good, bad and indifferent.
-On the other side and that there are seventy million Moslems out to cut their throats.
-I want toan net la annihad.
+The President is still greatly impressed with the united Arab opposition to our Movement and the fact, as he wrote to Senator Wagner, "that there are a half-million Jews in Palestine and/there are seventy million Moslems out to cut their throats, and that/must be avoided.
+He wants nothing said or done over here for it will add fuel to the flames."

-Page 32: (Bottom) Actually we have never had an opportunity to sit down with the President and to discuss with him adequately the Palestine question and the political realities of the situation.
+Actually we have never had an opportunity to sit down with the President and to discuss with him adequately the Palestine question and the political realities of the situation.
 We had expected to have such an opportunity in August.
 But it didn't come off.
-The last attempt to do so we made in October, in August.
-But it didn't come off.
 The last attempt to do so we made in October, at your direction.
-The purpose we had in mind, the purpose which I certainly had in mind, was not merely to secure another message, however good, to a Zionist gathering; but to attempt at long last to come to grips with the problem of official gathering; but to attempt at long last to come to grips with the might be inpolicy and to explore with the President the directions in which he might be induced to move.
-That plan also carried through no fault of mine.
+The purpose we had in mind, the purpose which I certainly had in mind, was not merely to secure another message, however good, to a Zionist gathering; but to attempt at long last to come to grips with the problem of official policy and to explore with the President the directions in which he might be induced to move.
+That also mis-garried through no fault of mine.
 I will refer to the Presidential message a little later on.